Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 ---
 ### News

-- **[Aug 2025]** working memory resource allocation [paper](https://openreview.net/pdf?id=eYVFs6TfQ0) got accepted at NeurIPS 2025!
+- **[Aug 2025]** Our working memory resource allocation [paper](https://openreview.net/pdf?id=eYVFs6TfQ0) got accepted at NeurIPS 2025!
   Our study shows that after learning stimulus–reward associations, both humans and RNNs maintain higher-value information with greater stability in working memory, where We introduce a normative account by extending efficient coding theory into the temporal domain with maximizing utility as the objective.

 - **[May 2025]** I attended VSS 2025 to present a poster of working memory resource allocation project with preliminary behavioral results.